jnhthomp/ClassNotes/LearnWithLeon/30-JavascriptOOP/30-JavascriptOOP.md

   }
 }
 ```

 ## Is it easy to add new features and functionality?
+If we want to add another function we can just add another function
+This can reference values within the object instead of having to check the global scope for those values
 ```js
 let seriousBusinessPerson = {
   hourlyRate: 250,